Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 This route was in turn replaced by the current circular service, but then numbered 201, and latterly with Harrow Buses using Leyland Nationals.
 Buses now ran between Northwick Park Hospital and Rayners Lane daily, extended except Sundays to Harrow from both ends.
 In 1991 it was re-numbered into the Harrow area H1x series as the H10, now running daily throughout.
 The H10 was operated from the start by Sovereign using Mercedes minibuses, but was upgraded to dual door Dennis Dart operation in 1999.

 The route has most of its roads to itself.
 From Harrow, buses still deviate via Northwick Park Hospital before running to Kenton, then the route is unparalleled through Wealdstone and North Harrow to Eastcote Lane.
-Even between South Harrow and Harrow the route has a section to itself, as the trunk routes 114 and 140 now divert via Porlock Avenue.
-But as well as linking these residential areas to their main town centre the route provides useful links: when in South Harrow once I was asked by someone if there was a bus from there to North Harrow, as that would be easier than the Z-shaped journey on the underground necessitating changing at Rayners Lane and Harrow-on-the-Hill — and, indeed, the H10 fulfilled his requirements.
+Even between South Harrow and Harrow the route had a section to itself, as the trunk routes 114 and 140 now divert via Porlock Avenue, though the 395 has recently joined the H9/H10 by the direct routeing.
+But as well as linking these residential areas to their main town centre the route provides useful links: when in South Harrow once I was asked by someone if there was a bus from there to North Harrow, as that would be easier than the Z-shaped journey on the underground necessitating changing at Rayners Lane and Harrow-on-the-Hill – and, indeed, the H10 fulfilled his requirements.
 However, he had to be careful to catch a bus via Rayners Lane, rather than going into Harrow where he would have had to change anyway!

 Navigation